foopod/blog-2.0/_tutorials/construct-3.md

 The massive advantage that Construct 3 has over Construct 2 is that it runs in your browser.
 This means you can update your game project from any internet connected device, you don't need to install a game engine.

-Goals.
+## Goals

 What do we want to get out of this tutorial?

 + Starting a Project
 + Learning about layouts and event sheets